 To ensure that content and services are available at peak times, you should keep an eye on your web servers properly.
 Compared to other types of servers, response times are particularly important here.
 You can use monitoring to ensure that loads are optimally distributed.
 In addition to the web system, you can also monitor load balancers.
 By combining the observation of web servers and load balancing in one tool, you can identify potential sources of danger at any time.

 Checkmk captures the right indicators and helps you to set targeted alarms to ensure the optimal functioning of your web servers.
 Plug-ins for all common programs, such as Nginx, Apache HTML or Microsoft IIS are available.
 These give you an optimal information basis for your monitoring.
+Also read our blog 'how to monitor your web server'.

 Keep an eye on these web server metrics